What Is MaidSafeCoin?

 Think of it as the sharing economy but for your digital resources.
 MaidSafe is the company developing the SAFE network to save the world from the perils of centralized data storage.
 In the current paradigm, the best case is corporations use your data to better target you to their advertisers.
 The worst case is they leak your private data to the public as Yahoo, Equifax, Target, and many other companies have already done.

-Standing on the shoulders of giants, the SAFE network hopes to combine the features of history’s famous decentralized networks.
-Inspired by Napster, Freenet, BitTorrent, and Bitcoin, MaidSafe aims to provide the following features:
+Standing on the shoulders of giants, the SAFE network combines the features of history’s famous decentralized networks.
+Inspired by Napster, Freenet, BitTorrent, and Bitcoin, MaidSafe provides the following features:

 - Fully encrypted data storage and file sharing

 - Scalable cryptocurrency free from transaction fees